-As one of more than 50 local affiliates around the country, the New Hampshire Civil Liberties Union handles civil liberties and civil rights matters that happen in the state of New Hampshire.
-We do not provide assistance outside of New Hampshire.
+As one of more than 50 local affiliates around the country, the American Civil Liberties Union of New Hampshire handles civil liberties and civil rights matters that happen in the state of New Hampshire.
+We do not provide assistance outside the state of New Hampshire.
 To find the ACLU affiliate in your state, go to the national ACLU website.

 We can not guarantee confidentiality over the web or by fax.
 Therefore, only complaints by mail will be accepted.

-- What Cases Does NHCLU Generally NOT Accept?
+- What Cases Does the ACLU of NH Generally NOT Accept?

 - How do I Inquire About Legal Assistance?

 - Where can I get an Intake Questionnaire?